emqx/cloud-docs/en_US/connect_to_deployments/shared_subscription.md

 * subscribers s4 and s5 belong to group g2, subscribe topic `$share/g2/test`
 * subscriber s6 subscribe topic `test`

-Then when publisher publishes a message with topic `test` to the EMQ X Cloud (tip: this topic does not need to be prefixed).
+Then when publisher publishes a message with topic `test` to the EMQX Cloud (tip: this topic does not need to be prefixed).

 * Only one of s1, s2, s3 will receive msg
 * Only one of s4, s5 will receive msg